-Dashi is a foundation component of many Japanese dishes.
+Dashi stock is a foundation component of many Japanese dishes.
 It is packed with umami, so the taste of whatever you layer on top of it is greatly enhanced.
-This dashi recipe provides a straightforward method, and great result.
+This dashi recipe provides a straightforward method and great result.

-There are so many views/versions/perspectives/passions on how to make a great dashi.
-The Serious Eats site does a great job of bringing some greatly needed clarity (as usual).
+There are so many views/versions/perspectives/passions on how to make great dashi stock.
+The Serious Eats site does a nice job of bringing some greatly needed clarity (as usual).

 I settled on the following straightforward method in this recipe after some experimentation.
 The result is a great dashi, without the gymnastics required by some other methods!

 Instant dashi, also known as hondashi, is widely used, even in Japan.
 I have tried a few of these instant dashi concoctions.
 The difference between real dashi and hondashi was as stark as the difference between an instant chicken stock powder and a chicken stock made from simmering chicken bones and aromatics for a few hours.
 In other words, significant.

 The “second dashi” or niban dashi, would be used in curries, stews, or sauces where the refinement of ichiban dashi is less important.
 Follow the step in the recipe to prepare the niban dashi and store in the freezer for use later.